cygnus666/Circuit-Sword/Known-Issues.md

 7. `sudo reboot`
 8. Power off normally.
 Then HOLD START AND POWER ON (to do a joystick calibration)
 9. Done!
 Adjust volume as normal.

+## Issue 6 - Cannot connect CSO to PC (unknown device)
+**Cause:** For reasons unknown, plugging in to a USB3 enabled port doesn't always work.

+**Solution 1:** One method is to plug a USB 2.0 HUB into your PC, and then plug the CSO into the HUB